Bog Creek Farm Superfund site: Health and environmental hazards

 Due to the high amount of contamination in the on-site groundwater, surface water, waste, sediment, and soil there are several health and environmental hazards.
 Infections, reactions, and disorders have been detected in pollution victims via contaminants detected in a laboratory.
 Groundwater, waste, and surface water contaminants included, but are not limited to benzene, chloroform, ethyl benzene, methylene chloride, dichlorobenzene, dichloromethane, methyl phenol, trichloroethane, toluene, and xylenes.
 The on-site soil contained chlordane, chromium, lead, and PCB-1242.
 Sediment was contaminated with benzene, bis phthalate, heptachlor, toluene, and total xylenes.
-Environmental pathways began to migrate off-site via wind and water, effecting more than on-site life.
+Environmental pathways began to migrate off-site via wind and water, affecting more than on-site life.
 Due to the unrestricted area the site lies on, hunting may be conducted on Bog Creek Farm.
 Contaminated food-chain entities that have been hunted have the potential to expose humans to the toxicity of the area.

 Water contamination

-Water carried though to Squankum Brook took a toll on the town's residents.
+Water carried through to Squankum Brook took a toll on the town's residents.
 In the short term, victims may suffer respiratory tract infection, visual disorders, skin reactions, nausea, and fatigue.
 However, in the long run, those victims may experience damage to liver, kidneys, and central nervous system.